Brazil Initiation Scholarship

 - Copies of undergraduate and graduate transcripts

-The letters of recommendation and transcripts may be mailed directly to BRASA at the address below.
+The letters of recommendation, payment for membership and transcripts may be mailed directly to BRASA at the address below.
 Applications without the check or money order for membership will not be considered.
 All other materials should be submitted together either as PDF or Word files in a single email to firstname.lastname@example.org.
-In the subject line write “BIS 2018 Submission + your name” and nothing else. (e.g. BIS 2018 Submission Smith, Mary).
+In the subject line write “BIS 2019 Submission + your name” and nothing else. (e.g. BIS 2019 Submission Smith, Mary).

 Evaluation Criteria and Selection Process: In order to be considered for the scholarship, the two-page prospectus should: